ogait001/academic-profile/_posts/2026-05-01-the-infinite-interior.md

 Now consider what this means for the units themselves.

-As proposed in *Zero Returned*, one is the ontological primitive — the irreducible unit from which all compositions are built.
+As proposed in [*Zero Returned: What Decimal Notation suggests about Repetition, Identity, and Infinity*](https://oscargaitan.org/philosophy-of-time/ontology/2026/04/10/does-time-need-me-or-do-i-need-time.html), one is the ontological primitive — the irreducible unit from which all compositions are built.
 Two is one and one in relation.
 Three is one and one and one.
 Every number beyond one is a community of ones, each unit retaining its individual integrity within the communal coordinate.
 And the integrity of each one within the composition is preserved precisely by the continuous infinite recursive distance between them.
 The ones that compose eight do not merge.
 They do not dissolve into each other.
 The approach between any two ones is asymptotic — close enough to compose, irreducibly distinct enough to remain themselves.

 > The infinite interior is not emptiness between units.
 It is the structured space that makes genuine relation possible without consuming what is related.